Website traffic comparison tools!

 Online competitor comparison tools simplify this process by aggregating ISP data and or using panel data to give you easy access to up-to-date information on a sector or competitor.
 This allows you to do competitor benchmarking, get an understanding of market size, collect geo and demographic data, monitor the search and content strategies of your competitors, and look at audience segmentation.

-The solutions below are ideal for when you are drafting a business case, reviewing your marketing strategy, conducting a SWOT analysis or just if need to get a better understanding of what your competitors are up to.
+The website traffic comparison tools below are ideal for when you are drafting a business case, reviewing your marketing strategy, conducting a SWOT analysis or just if need to get a better understanding of what your competitors are up to.

 1.AdClarity: This is a leading social media and competitor intelligence solution for digital media.
 It allows you to examine which campaigns, creatives and traffic sources are working most effectively for your competitors.
 If you want to identify which publishers your competitors advertise with, the creatives used and landing pages they are sending visitors to AdClarity can provide you with this information.